-Net investment return is reported in the statements of revenues, expenses, and other changes in net assets - modified cash basis and consists of interest and dividend income, realized and unrealized capital gains and losses, less external and direct internal investment expenses.
+Investments are presented in the financial statements at fair value using quoted market prices at December 31, 2021 and 2020.
+Net investment return consists of interest and dividend income received, realized and unrealized gains and losses, less external and direct internal investment expenses.